ketor/ketor-vimrc-portable/README.md

 Best vimrc for ketor, used for C/C++, Python, PHP and Go.

-The design principle of ketor vimrc is portable, cross-platform. ketor vimrc is designed running well on Linux and Mac, all plugins is written in vimscript except YouCompleteMe which is optional.
+The design principle of ketor vimrc is portable, cross-platform. ketor vimrc is designed running well on Linux and Mac, all plugins is written in vimscript.
 And also ketor vimrc can be copied and installed anywhere by just a tarball.

 Enjoy it.